DVillers77/JAVASCRIPT-PROJECTS/README.md

 - **Date**: September 20, 2025
 - **Objective**: To practice using JavaScript functions to perform multiplication and division operations.
 - **Outcome**: Successfully created functions for both multiplication and division, demonstrating an understanding of the `*` and `/` arithmetic operators and how to display their results dynamically.

+#### **Step 85: Multiple Operations Assignment**

+- **Date**: September 20, 2025
+- **Objective**: To practice performing multiple arithmetic operations in a single line of JavaScript code.
+- **Outcome**: Successfully created a function that performs combined addition and multiplication, demonstrating an understanding of the order of operations and how to display the result dynamically.